3ll3rach3l/us_medical_ins_costs/README.md

 portfolio project: investigating US medical insurance costs dataset

 ## Project Objectives:
-- [ ] work locally
+- [x] work locally
-- [ ] import dataset into program
+- [x] import dataset into program
-- [ ] analyze a dataset by building out functions or class methods
+- [ ] analyze a dataset by building out class methods
-- [ ] use libraries to assist in analysis
+- [x] use libraries to assist in analysis
 - [ ] document and organize findings
 - [ ] make predictions about a dataset's features based on findings